 When a maintenance employee is excessed to another installation pursuant to Article 12 "grandfather status" does not carry forward from one installation to another.
 Rather, "grandfather status" is installation specific.
-Seniority for Preferred Assignments referred to in Article 38.3.F.4 is an employee's seniority, which is used for preferred assignments.
+Seniority for preferred assignments referred to in Article 38.3.F.4 is an employee's seniority, which is used for preferred assignments.
 An employee who is reassigned pursuant to Article 12 and who later returns to the same installation and occupational group would have "grandfather status" applied.

-The following are examples of the application of article 38.3.G, Reduction in Seniority for Preferred Assignments:
+The following are examples of the application of Article 38.3.G, Reduction in Seniority for Preferred Assignments (salary levels reflect those in effect from 1991):

-- 1. EXAMPLE: On June 1, 1991 an employee changed voluntarily from an Area Maintenance Technician, PS-8 (AMT8), to an Area Maintenance Specialist, PS-7 (AMS7), within the same installation.
+- 1. EXAMPLE: On June 1, 1991, an employee changed voluntarily from an Area Maintenance Technician, PS-8 (AMT8), to an Area Maintenance Specialist, PS-7 (AMS7), within the same installation.
 The employee was previously an AMS7 prior to being promoted to AMT8.
-The employee's seniority for preferred assignment was eight years, two months which was the time spent from entry into the AMS7 position.
-Seniority for preferred assignments would be established at the AMS7 period of seniority (eight years, two months) with no credit for the time spent as an AMT8. - 2.
-EXAMPLE: On June 1, 1991 an employee changed voluntarily from an Area Maintenance Technician, PS-8 (AMT8), to a Maintenance Mechanic, PS-5, within the same installation.
+The employee's seniority for preferred assignment was eight (8) years, two (2) months which was the time spent from entry into the AMS7 position.
+Seniority for preferred assignments would be established at the AMS7 period of seniority (eight (8) years, two (2) months) with no credit for the time spent as an AMT8. - 2.
+EXAMPLE: On June 1, 1991, an employee changed voluntarily from an Area Maintenance Technician, PS-8 (AMT8), to a Maintenance Mechanic, PS-5, within the same installation.
 The employee was previously an Area Maintenance Specialist, PS-7 (AMS7), prior to being promoted to AMT8 in the same installation.
-Seniority for preferred assignments would be established as one day less than the junior Maintenance Mechanic, PS-5, or the employee's installation seniority, whichever is lesser. - 3.
-EXAMPLE: On July 1, 1992 an employee changed voluntarily from an Area Maintenance Technician, PS-8 (AMT8), to an Area Maintenance Specialist, PS-7 (AMS7), within the same installation.
+Seniority for preferred assignments would be established as one (1) day less than the junior Maintenance Mechanic, PS-5, or the employee's installation seniority, whichever is lesser. - 3.
+EXAMPLE: On July 1, 1992, an employee changed voluntarily from an Area Maintenance Technician, PS-8 (AMT8), to an Area Maintenance Specialist, PS-7 (AMS7), within the same installation.
 The employee was previously an AMS7 prior to being promoted to AMT8.
 Seniority for preferred assignments would be determined by installation seniority in accordance with Article 38.2.G.2.

-ARTICLE 38.3.J
+Article 38.3.J